 My packages have been designed so you can choose what photographic coverage you would like.
 I don’t want you to put time restraints on your day.
-I’ve popped an approximate time frame on my Packages.
+I’ve included an approximate time frame on my Packages.

 What about if we want more than one location covered?

 I will congratulate you for your sense of adventure!

 What if we want to change the order of events, like doing our photography session before the ceremony and include a ‘first look’?

 Quite a few are opting for this due to wanting to spend more time with their guests.
 We can change the order of events around and I can tailor a package to suit your needs.
 This is best discussed before plans are set in place as I can go over the pro’s and cons.

 Depending on the coverage you have chosen usually between 500 – 900 images.

 How do we receive our photos?